imagej/imagej.github.io/_pages/update-sites/neuroanatomy/index.md

 {% capture source%}
 {% include github org='morphonets' %}
 {% endcapture %}
 {% include info-box software='Fiji' name='Neuroanatomy update site' author=author maintainer=maintainer source=source status='Active' category='Plugins, Analysis, Neuroanatomy' %} The Neuroanatomy update site is used for distribution of [SNT](/plugins/snt).
 A few other (legacy) plugins for *Image Processing for NeuroAnatomy and Tree-like Structures* are also included.
-For a list of all pages in this wiki related to Neuroanatomy have a look at [Neuroanatomy](/plugin-index#neuroanatomy).

 # Installation